aws-samples/layout-aware-document-processing-and-retrieval-augmented-generation/README.md

     <img src="images/text-chunks.png" width="900" height=500/>

-7. Metadata is appended to each respective chunk during indexing, encompassing:
+7. We save (in S3, but can be any other database) the corresponding header section and chapter of the chunks, to create a child-parent-grandparent hierarchy (chunk-section-chapter).
+This sets the foundation for implementing advanced retrieval techniques like Small2Big, Graph query etc. Metadata is appended to each respective chunk during indexing, encompassing:
     - The entire CSV tables detected within the chunk.
     - The section header ID associated with the chunk.
     - The section title ID linked to the chunk.

     When retrieving a passage based on hybrid search (combining semantic and text matching), there's flexibility in the amount of content forwarded to the LLM.
-Some queries may necessitate additional information, allowing users to choose whether to send the corresponding chunk subsection or title section based on the specific use case.
+Some queries may necessitate additional information, allowing users to choose whether to send the corresponding chunk section header or section chapter based on the specific use case.

 ## RETRIEVAL AUGMENTED GENERATION